Awards and prizes

 Call for nominations for the twelfth Ewald Prize

-The Prize consists of a medal, a certificate and a financial award, and is presented once every three years during the triennial International Congresses of Crystallography.
+The Prize is presented once every three years during the triennial International Congresses of Crystallography and consists of a medal, a certificate and a financial award.
 The recipients to date are as follows:

 |1993||Beijing, China||Professor N. Kato|